The former vp of public affairs defeats Michelle Amano

-PHILADELPHIA — The JACL’s National Council on Saturday elected Jeffrey Moy to serve as the organization’s national president for the 2018-20 biennium, defeating Michelle Amano in the convention’s only contested race.
-The election took place at the 2018 JACL National Convention.
+The JACL’s National Council on July 21 elected Jeffrey Moy during its National Convention to serve as the organization’s national president for the 2018-20 biennium, defeating Michelle Amano in the convention’s only contested race.

-Moy had served as the VP for Public Affairs.
-Amano had served as the National VP for General Operations.
+Moy had served as vp for public affairs; Amano had served as vp of general operations.

-Also elected were Kota Mizutani (National Youth/Student Council chair), Haruka Roudebush (VP, Membership and Services), Matt Farrells (VP, Planning and Development), Sarah Baker (VP, Public Affairs) and James Kirihara (VP, Secretary and Treasurer).
+Also elected were Kota Mizutani (National Youth/Student Council chair), Haruka Roudebush (VP, Membership and Services), Matt Farrells (VP, Planning and Development), Sarah Baker (VP, Public Affairs) and James Kirihara (VP, Secretary/Treasurer).
 All ran unopposed.

-There were no candidates for the positions of national vice president for General Operations and National Youth/Student Council representative.
+There were no candidates for the positions of national vp for general operations and National Youth/Student Council representative.